How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 For that global flag, we did not refer to google/subcommands at all,

-and it is correctly recognized by builtin command flags
+and it is correctly recognized by builtin command flags, but does not

 $ go run . help